oveddan/blog/content/posts/energy/kinetic-project/energy-generating-wheel/index.md

 Next it was time to build a circuit that would simulate the power generation.
 We used 4 diodes as a bridge rectifier so that no matter which way the motor was turned, the current would flow through the circuit in the same direction.
-We used a bunch of capacitors to smooth out the current and store energy when the wheel stopped turning, enabling the lights to stay on.
+We used a bunch of capacitors in parallel to smooth out the current and store energy when the wheel stopped turning, enabling the lights to stay on.
 We used a 12v white analog LED strip since it has the same voltage rating as the DC Gear Motor.

 {{< fullsizeimage src="images/breadboard_circuit"  caption="The prototyped circuit with a bridge rectifier" >}}